ipjessica/filter/README.md

 A kernel is a 2-D matrix of weights that moves over the input and performs dot product operations with the regions in the input image.
 The output of which is a representation of a number between 0 and 255.
 In a grayscale image, that number corresponds to the brightness of one pixel in the image.

 The filter itself is a 3-D structure of the kernels stacked together that produces the output with the desired features extracted.

+# Usage
+Input image needs to be in the same folder as filter.py
+`% python3 filter.py image.jpg`